mberry1989/statsig-custom-element-kontent-ai-371f0/README.md

 | `control` | Linked items | Content shown to users in the control group |
 | `test` | Linked items | Content shown to users in the test group |

+You can create this content type manually or use the sync command to create it automatically (see [Syncing the Experiment Content Type](#syncing-the-experiment-content-type)).

 ### 2. Statsig Experiment Setup

 The Statsig experiment must have exactly **two variants**, each with a parameter named `variant`: